Orcus: Origins

 The origins of Orcus may have lain in Etruscan religion.
-The so-called “Tomb of Orcus”, an Etruscan site at Tarquinia, is a misnomer, resulting from its first discoverers mistaking a hairy, bearded giant for Orcus; it actually depicts a Cyclops.
+The so-called "Tomb of Orcus", an Etruscan site at Tarquinia, is a misnomer, resulting from its first discoverers mistaking a hairy, bearded giant for Orcus; it actually depicts a Cyclops.

-The Romans sometimes conflated Orcus with other gods such as Pluto, Hades, and Dis Pater, all gods of the underworld.
-The name “Orcus” seems to have been given to the malicious and punishing side of the ruler of the underworld, as the god who tormented evildoers in their afterlife.
-Like the name Hades, “Orcus” could refer both to the underworld itself, as well as its ruling deity.
+The Romans sometimes conflated Orcus with other underworld gods such as Pluto, Hades, and Dis Pater.
+The name "Orcus" seems to have referred specifically to the malicious and punishing side of the ruler of the underworld, as the god who tormented evildoers in their afterlife.
+Like the name Hades, "Orcus" could refer both to the underworld itself, as well as its ruling deity.
 In the charitable interpretation for such a place, it was believed to be an abode for purification of the souls of the deceased.

+In Roman literature one encounters phrases such as Orcum morari (lit. "to make Orcus wait", i.e. to postpone death) and cum Orco rationem habere (lit. "to go reason with Orcus", i.e. to approach death).

 Orcus was chiefly worshipped in rural areas; he had no official cult in the cities.
 This remoteness allowed for him to survive in the countryside long after the more prevalent gods had ceased to be worshipped.
-He survived as a folk figure into the Middle Ages, and aspects of his worship were transmuted into the wild man festivals held in rural parts of Europe through modern times.
+He survived as a folk figure into the Middle Ages, and aspects of his worship may have been transmuted into the wild man festivals held in rural parts of Europe through the modern era.
 Indeed, much of what is known about the celebrations associated with Orcus come from medieval sources.